 You don’t have to live with this pain—and it can cause long-term damage to the TMJ joint, teeth, and cause headaches.
 Your Victoria dentists can treat these conditions with our bite splint and other noninvasive treatments—get in touch with us today!

 TMJ is a dysfunction with or without pain anywhere in the teeth and or the joint.
 Sounds a little confusing right?
 There is a wide variety of signs and symptoms.
 Some people may not have pain, but may have TMJ damage.
 Others may have headaches or migraines.
 Many will hear or feel a clicking noise near the ear when eating or opening the mouth.
 The teeth may be sore with no visual sign why.
 Ringing or pain in the ears can also be symptoms, as can unexplained pain behind the eyes.
 There are numerous studies that have indicated a high percentage of patients who have TMJ are grinding their teeth due to a breathing disorder or sleep apnea.

 Rather than nightguards, Comprehensive Family Dental uses bite splints.
 This is because we are trying to reposition the jaw joint up into its proper anatomical position in the socket, which is the most restful position for the joint and teeth.
 Store-bought guards tend to be uncomfortable and wear out quickly; may help for a while and then not help at all; or cause wearers to clench their teeth even more due to their soft plastic construction.
-Bite splints we make in the office are customized for your individual bite for greater comfort and longer, more effective wear.
+Bite splints we make in the office with digital design software and our 3d Printer.
+They are customized to each patient .